eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 In Part 2, we look at:
 - Inlining and GVN (global value numbering) during parsing.
-- Using IGV (Ideal Graph Visualizer) and RR (debugger) to look at the IR and transformations of it.
+- Using IGV (Ideal Graph Visualizer) and rr (debugger) to look at the IR and transformations of it.
 - A simple "idealization" of `101 * a + 202 * a` to `303 * a`.
 - Exercises for the Reader: a few more transformations for the reader to explore (please discuss them in the comments section!).